 Building on the historical links between Scotland and Malawi, and complementing other Scottish Government water management, renewable energy and poverty alleviation programmes, the CCPM will support a group of rural communities to identify and implement their own solutions to adapt and build resilience to the worst impacts of climate change.

-SCIAF will administer the CCPM and ensure an integrated approach.
+SCIAF will administer the CCPM and work with Trócaire Malawi and a wide range of Malawian partners.
 Activities will revolve around water, food and energy access, with a strong focus on communities learning from each other throughout the duration of the programme.
 The programme will benefit the environment, improve climate literacy in Malawi and Scotland - especially in relation to the human rights of vulnerable minorities, and create a sustainable legacy that demonstrates long-term physical, behavioural, and social change in the communities.

 In doing so, the CCPM will support the achievement of the UN Sustainable Development Goals by taking direct action to address the impact climate change is having at a local level, promoting gender equality and human rights so the most vulnerable people are not left behind, and reducing poverty through sustainable development.